AriFordsham/GHCWiki/commentary.md

 - The Runtime System

   - [GarbageCollectorNotes](garbage-collector-notes) Notes about GHC's existing single threaded garbage collector and development of a parallel GC.
   - [SemiTagging](semi-tagging): Describes how the semi-tagging optimisation will be implemented.
+  - [ExternalCore](external-core): Describes the process of bringing External Core up to speed.
+Once finished, this will simply describe what External Core is, and how it works.
 - [Hackathon presentations](about-videos) (video)

 ## Old but useful